-Resorts such as Val d’Isère or Val Thorens offer ice karting circuits for family fun, or for the really adventurous, try some or zip-lining.
-Saalbach-Hinterglemm has one of the longest and fastest zip-wires in the world called the Flying Fox.
-For the really adventurous, and you can also try bobsleigh/luge in resort like St Moritz or La Plagne.
+Resorts such as Val d’Isère or Val Thorens offer ice-karting circuits for family fun, or for the really adventurous try some zip-lining.
+Saalbach-Hinterglemm has one of the longest and fastest zip wires in the world called the Flying Fox.
+For the really adventurous, you can also try bobsleigh/luge in a resort like St Moritz or La Plagne.

 Then there’s snow-tubing (a great fun and more gentle alternative to tobogganing, and very popular in European and North American ski resorts), horse-drawn sleigh rides, fondue nights in cable cars; the list really is endless.
 If your family is keen on horses, why not visit the home of the cowboy, Colorado, where ski resorts including Aspen and Steamboat Springs offer horse riding in the snow.

 Every ski resort offers a host of family-friendly activities to enjoy, so it’s always worth popping into the Tourist Office at the beginning of your stay to discover their programme of events that may include firework nights, torchlit descents and guided walks or even such activities as face-painting and children’s discos, or vin chaud and hot chocolate welcome drinks each week.